Tom's Divorce: Plot

-Tom remains depressed even after Leslie hires a stripper (Cheryl Texiera) to give him a lap dance and "grind the sorrow out of him".
+Tom remains depressed even after Leslie hires a stripper to give him a lap dance and "grind the sorrow out of him".
 A drunken Tom tells Leslie that Ron plans to ask out Wendy, prompting an angry reaction from her.
-When Tom passes out at the bar, they take him to Wendy's house, and Leslie is shocked to find she is on a date with another man (James Ball).
+When Tom passes out at the bar, they take him to Wendy's house, and Leslie is shocked to find she is on a date with another man.
 She storms out after expressing her disgust with Wendy and Ron.
 The next morning at work, Tom confesses to Leslie that it was a green card marriage, and that he only recently realized he really likes Wendy.

-Meanwhile, Andy (Chris Pratt) continues his efforts to break up the relationship between his ex-girlfriend Ann (Rashida Jones) and her new boyfriend Mark (Paul Schneider).
+Meanwhile, Andy continues his efforts to break up the relationship between his ex-girlfriend Ann and her new boyfriend Mark.
 Andy challenges Mark to a game of pool with the hopes of hustling him, but Mark turns out to be an excellent player and wins multiple games.
 Mark and Andy make one final wager: if Andy wins, he gets Ann, but if Mark wins he has to leave them alone.
 Mark dominates the game but loses when he scratches on the 8 ball.
 Initially delighted, Andy becomes confused when Ann leaves with Mark anyway.
 The next day, he tells Mark and Ann he will no longer be bothering them, and says a final goodbye to Ann.